 Mott Community College has several agreements with Michigan colleges and universities.
 These agreements allow students to enter four-year or bachelor’s degree programs using MCC programs and degrees.
-Additional information on the agreements is available in the Counseling and Student Development office, Prahl College Center.
+Additional information on the agreements is available in the My Pathway to Transfer page.

 The Michigan Transfer Agreement (MTA) is designed to facilitate transfer from one institution to another.
 One of the guiding principles of the agreement is to promote transparency among institutions and ensure accurate transfer information for students.

 The 30 credit hours of lower-level general education from the sending institution will be accepted as a block of 30 credit hours by the receiving institution.
 Students may complete the MTA as part of an associate degree or as a stand-alone package.
 At MCC, the MTA has been included in all AA, AS and AFA pathways and is a portion (30-32 credits) of the requirements for these pathways.
 Please follow your specific pathway for degree completion.
 The MTA requirements are not included in the AAS because the focus of the AAS degree is on occupational courses.
 The AGS degree does not include the MTA requirements.

 Credits from students who have attended previous institutions will be evaluated and recorded as meeting “MTA” requirements of MCC’s general education requirements, as long as their home institution considered those courses to satisfy general education requirements.
 Please note, a student must earn at least one credit-bearing course at MCC in order to have “MTA Satisfied” posted on a MCC transcript.